zramsay/eris-cli/tests/README.md

 * test the tool itself
 * test minimum viable stack connection and sequencing
 * test the tool against a multitude of docker-engine APIs
+* test the tool against docker-machine and native docker options until the latter becomes fully viable in all operating systems.
 * test the tool from a multitude of host environments
   * Debian (not implemented)
   * RHEL/Centos (not implemented)